PragunJaswal/P10-IOT-Display/README.md

 ## Acknowledgments

-- Thanks to [Author's Name] for the inspiration and code snippets.
+- Thanks to [Sahil Bhardwaj] for the web interface.
 - Special thanks to the Arduino and open-source community for their contributions.

 ## Author

-[Your Name]

-## Contributors

-- List contributors if applicable.

-Feel free to modify this README to suit your project's specific details and requirements.
-You can also include images, diagrams, and additional sections as needed.
+[Pragun jaswal]

+Feel free to update the code as per requirement..